realmagicgreen/magicgreenastro/src/content/posts/ginger-is-good.md

 title: Ginger Is Good
 subtitle: This root provides us with a wealth of anti-inflammatory anti-bacterial and analgesic effects.
 category: health
-description: "Ginger, is a root with anti-inflammatory and analgesic properties.
+description: 'Ginger, is a root with anti-inflammatory and analgesic properties.
 Great for treating chronic joint problems, aches and pains.
-An easy food to consume." # max 160 digits
+An easy food to consume.' # max 160 digits
 pubDate: 2018-06-02
 publish: true
 tags: